Reliance Jio Is Reportedly Testing a Triple Play Plan for GigaFiber Users

 Reliance Jio is reportedly testing a triple play plan for Jio GigaFiber.
 This triple play plan bundles access to Jio Gigafiber, Jio Home TV, and Jio Apps in a single monthly package.
-Although Reliance Jio has started offering Jio Gigafiber connections in select cities around the country, the company is yet to announce the official plans and the current customers are being onboarded under the preview offer.
+Although Reliance Jio has started offering Jio Gigafiber connections in select cities around the country, the company is yet to announce the official plans and the current customers are being on-boarded under the preview offer.
+Reliance Jio is yet to officially unveil the GigaFiber plans and rollout schedule.

 According to a report in TelecomTalk, Reliance Jio is testing the triple play plan with its employees and the plan can be seen on the GigaFiber account dashboard.
 As of now, the company only seems to be listing a single triple play plan, which has a validity of 28 days.
 The plan benefits include unlimited voice and data access up to 100GB, access to Jio Home TV, and complimentary subscription to Jio Apps.
 There are no charges for the triple play plan right now as it is under testing.